VAMPIREONETWO/Music-Genre-Classification/README.md

 Utils.py contains methods used in test.

 # Test
-Upload data directory to Google Drive
+Upload data directory to Google Drive.\
-When test files require zip file, using supports.zip
+When test files require zip file, using supports.zip.